kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	Suspend *bool `json:"suspend,omitempty"`

 	// ManagedBy is used to indicate the controller or entity that manages a TrainJob.
+	// The value must be either an empty, 'kubeflow.org/trainjob-controller' or
+	// 'kueue.x-k8s.io/multikueue'.
+	// The built-in TrainJob controller reconciles TrainJob which don't have this
+	// field at all or the field value is the reserved string
+	// 'kubeflow.org/trainjob-controller', but delegates reconciling TrainJobs
+	// with a 'kueue.x-k8s.io/multikueue' to the Kueue.
+	//
+	// The value must be a valid domain-prefixed path (e.g. acme.io/foo) -
+	// all characters before the first "/" must be a valid subdomain as defined
+	// by RFC 1123.
+All characters trailing the first "/" must be valid HTTP Path
+	// characters as defined by RFC 3986.
+The value cannot exceed 63 characters.
+	// The field is immutable.
 	ManagedBy *string `json:"managedBy,omitempty"`
 }

 type TrainingRuntimeRef struct {
-	// Name for the training runtime.
+	// Name for the runtime.
+	// This must indicate the runtime deployed in the same namespace as the TrainJob
+	// when TrainingRuntime is used in the kind.
 	Name string `json:"name"`

-	// Namespace for the runtime.
-In that case, user should use TrainingRuntime Namespace *string `json:"namespace,omitempty"`
+	// Kind for the runtime, which must be TrainingRuntime or ClusterTrainingRuntime.
+	// Defaults to the ClusterTrainingRuntime.

-	// Kind for the runtime.
-TrainingRuntime or ClusterTrainingRuntime Kind *string `json:"kind,omitempty"`
+	Kind *string `json:"kind,omitempty"`

-	// Version for the runtime.
-For example: v2alpha1 Version *string `json:"version,omitempty"`
 }

 type TrainJobStatus struct {
 	// Conditions for the TrainJob.
 Initially, it will have the same conditions as JobSet.
 	Conditions []metav1.Condition `json:"conditions,omitempty"`

 	// ReplicatedJobsStatus track the number of Jobs for each replicatedJob in JobSet.
 	ReplicatedJobsStatus []ReplicatedJobStatus `json:"replicatedJobsStatus,omitempty"`
 }

 type ReplicatedJobStatus struct {